Sebastian-D/Tools/README.md

 ```

 The CpG island regions for Hsapien and Mmusculus can be downloaded from this repository.
-The input file should be tab separated chromosome, position, coverage.
+The input file should be tab separated file with columns chromosome, position, coverage.
 Example:
 ```
 chr1    3000827 8